Project

 A firm timeframe is not possible for me to provide at this moment. lighttpd will very likely support HTTP/3 before the end of 2022, and possibly sooner.

-RE: HTTP/3? - Added by gstrauss almost 3 years ago
+RE: HTTP/3? - Added by gstrauss over 3 years ago

 Lighttpd seems to be the least painful migration.